"Abiding in Christ through grace, we are gathered to grow and sent to serve"

 In addition to her work at Grace, Pastor Angela is a frequent contributor to Christian websites and magazines, as well as occasional writing for national newspapers and magazines.
 She blogs at A Good Christian Woman ...
 Not that One.
 Pastor Angela is a sought-after speaker and podcast guest and is currently working on a proposal for her second book, about hope in America.
 Prior to attending Luther Seminary and becoming a Pastor, Angela was a sportswriter based in Naples, Fla., so look out for those sports analogies in her sermons!
 She covered the Super Bowl in 2009 and the NCAA Final Four in 2005.
 When she's not writing or serving the church - or teaching courses at Luther Seminary - you can find Angela wrangling her two small boys: Jacob, (7) and Joshua (4); or trying not to get clobbered on the tennis court by her husband, Ben, a mechanical engineer who she met playing basketball at the University of Missouri.

 Pastor Angela grew up in nearby Maple Grove, Minn., where she attended Lord of Life Lutheran Church.
-She serves Grace 3/4 time and is typically available in the office on Tuesdays and Wednesdays, and other days by appointment.
+She serves Grace 3/4 time and is available in the office on Wednesdays(during Physical Distancing), and other days by appointment.
 Reach her anytime via phone, text or email.
 Her days off are Thursdays and Fridays.